Algoteers/Improvement-Proposals/SIP 013 - Superalgos Trading Protocol.md

 #### Strategizer

-A tool to allow users input their formulas and code and output the protocol format in a web dashboard format.
+A web tool to allow users input their formulas and code and output the protocol format in a web dashboard format.

 #### Strategy Map